Field lacrosse: Midfielders

 A lacrosse player shooting during a game.

 Midfielders contribute offensively and defensively and may roam the entire playing area.
 Each team fields three midfielders at a time.
 One midfielder per team may use a long crosse, and in this case is referred to as a "long-stick midfielder."
 Long-stick midfielders are normally used for defensive possessions and face-offs but can participate in offense as long as they are not subbed off.

 Over time, the midfield position has developed into a position of specialties.
 During play, teams may substitute players in and out freely, a practice known as "on the fly" substitution.
 The rules state that substitution must occur within the designated exchange area in front of the players' bench.
 Teams frequently rotate the midfielder specialists off and on the field depending on the ball possession.
 Some teams have a designated face-off midfielder, referred to as a "fogo" midfielder (an acronym for "face-off and get-off"), who takes the majority of face-offs and is quickly substituted after the face-off.
 Some teams also designate midfielders as "offensive midfielders" or "defensive midfielders" depending on their strengths and weaknesses.

 Attackmen

 Each team fields three attackmen at a time, and these players generally remain on the offensive half of the field.
 An attackman uses a short crosse.
-Attackmen are commonly attributed as the players most responsible for scoring goals against the opposing teams goalie.
+Attackmen are commonly attributed as the players most responsible for shooting and scoring goals against the opposing teams goalie.
 The attackmen are also responsible for stopping the goalie and defensemen when they attempt to perform a "clear" (when the goalie has saved a shot and is attempting to return the ball to their attackmen).